beelit94/tsplk-infra/README.md

         tsplk up <project_name>

 ### Check the status of the VM you defined
-run following command under project's folder
+run the following command

     tsplk status <project_name>

-to view all the machine you created
+to view the public-ip, private-ip and name of all the machines you created

 ### How to access your VM

-to access master
+to access saltmaster

     tsplk ssh <project_name>

-access the Splunk instance
+to access the Splunk instance

     tsplk ssh <project_name> <minion_id>